Bookrage001/osc/resources/docs/getting-started.md

 Prebuilt binaries for Linux, Windows and OS X can be found on the [release](https://github.com/jean-emmanuel/open-stage-control/releases) page.

-Here are the available command-line switches.
-Note that when running without command-line switch, a launcher window will be spawn to help setting them.
+Below are the available command-line switches.
+Note that when running without any command-line switch (ie from a file browser), a launcher window will spawn to help setting them.

 ```
 Options: